Please consult the SPMS Laboratory Safety Manual for up-to-date emergency response procedures.

 Click here for NTU's SOP for Evacuation.

-If an accident has resulted in minor injuries but poses no ongoing safety risk, use the first aid kit in your laboratory to treat the injuries.
+If an accident results in minor injuries but poses no ongoing safety risk, use the first aid kit in your laboratory to treat the injuries.
 Then, proceed to the NTU Medical Centre (phone: 6793 6974 / 6793 6828 ) for treatment by a doctor.
 The Medical Centre is open from 8:30 – 9 pm on Monday to Friday, and 9:30 – 12 pm on Saturday.

 If the Medical Centre is not open, or if you need transportion to the Medical Centre, call Campus Security at 6790 5200.